UART Bare-Metal Driver Project Overview

 2. File → New → STM32 Project

-5. Give it a name like uart_bare_metal
+5. Give a project name, e.g. uart_bare_metal

 1